Gary Simmons (artist): Erasures series

 Simmons's most well-known body of work is his Erasures series.
-He started this in the 1990s and continues to do wall paintings in a very similar style.
-Chalkboards make an ideal medium because it alludes to teaching and learning.
+His Erasure works are made by first drawing in white chalk on slate-colored panels or oil paint on dark canvases or walls, and then smudging the white pigment with his hands to render a ghostly image.
+He started Erasure series in the 1990s and continues to do wall paintings in a very similar style.

+The Chalkboard medium alludes to teaching and learning.
 He's repurposed the place where history is taught and uses erasure to redraw the lines of power.
 He recreates cartoons that depict black caricatures, some clear and some erased into a dreamy blur.
 These caricatures refer to when the black stereotype in media was a slap-happy, carefree, musical entertainer.
 The erasing attempts make the images ethereal and almost ghost like.
 The erasing is a form of mark making in itself.
 There's a sweeping movement to it that contrasts with the tight lines of the unmarked cartoon.
 He's bringing up America's dark past to deface it, but he still wants it to be recognized.
 He has many exhibitions that feature this style.
 One of his large-scale wall drawings was most recently shown at Metro Pictures Gallery in Midnight Matinee, an exhibition of paintings and drawings which, like the installation Split Personality, depict semi-erased black-on-black drawings of settings from 1970s horror films.

 Sculpture and installation

 Considering himself primarily a sculptor, Simmons early three-dimensional work incorporated powerfully suggestive symbols of oppression including Ku Klux Klan signs, hoods and nooses.
 One work, entitled Duck, Duck Noose (1992) has chairs in a circle with KKK hoods on each one.
 In the center of the chairs, a noose hangs from the ceiling.
 In Klan Gate (1992), two brick pillars surround a large cast iron gate.
 Atop each pillar stands a stone carved Klan member.
 In a later work, Big Still (2001), Simmons addresses the state of the poor whites in Appalachia and the South.
 He recreated a prohibition era moonshine rig that was used by poor rural Appalachian whites.
 He's commenting on the concept of "white trash," and that their disenfranchised life was similar to the urban black communities.
 However the sculpture is large and intimidating, representing the virulent racism of the time.
+In 2014, the Pérez Art Museum Miami commissioned Simmons to create a site specific artwork for the museum's project gallery.
+The artist produced a large indoor mural measuring 30 feet high by 29 feet wide.

 Gary Simmons: Public Enemy

-Gary Simmons: Public Enemy will open on June 10, 2023 at the Museum of Contemporary Art Chicago and is the most in-depth presentation of Simmons’s career to date, covering thirty years and approximately seventy works.
+Gary Simmons: Public Enemy will open on June 10, 2023 at the Museum of Contemporary Art Chicago and is the most in-depth presentation of Simmons's career to date, covering thirty years and approximately seventy works.
 The exhibit explores the history of racism through various media within American visual culture.